Wabkur/alx-system_engineering-devops/0x07-networking_basics/README.md

-Bash script that displays listening ports
+Bash script that pings an IP address passed as an argument